 1. Retail Spaces: Albany Park’s commercial corridors, particularly along Lawrence Avenue and Kedzie Avenue, are lined with small retail spaces that house a variety of businesses, from ethnic grocery stores to boutique clothing shops.
 These spaces are highly sought after by small business owners looking to tap into the neighborhood’s diverse customer base.

-2. Office Buildings: While Albany Park is primarily a residential neighborhood, it also offers a selection of office spaces, particularly in mixed-use buildings.
+2. Chicago Office Buildings: While Albany Park is primarily a residential neighborhood, it also offers a selection of office spaces, particularly in mixed-use buildings.
 These offices often use local professionals, including medical practices, law firms, and community organizations.

 3. Mixed-Use Properties: Mixed-use buildings are common in Albany Park, with retail or office spaces on the ground floor and residential units above.
 These properties are attractive to investors looking for stable rental income and the potential for long-term appreciation.